CodingWithEnthusiasm/My-Projects/README.md

 6. SimpleAndroidProject is a project writeen in C# with a set of simple features like revert of the string and a calculator which asks the user to choose the app for each operator.
 Requires an installed Android Stuido to use

-7. The N_Queens is an app written in Python which can solve the puzzle of placing n queens on an n x n chessboard such that no two queens attack each other.
-The user can enter the n value
+7. The N_Queens is an app written in Python which can solve the puzzle of placing n queens on an n x n chessboard such that no two queens attack each other, the user can manually enter the n value.
+Pycharm is required to run it

+8.